 She again attempts to leave Rangoon on 12 August and is again stopped.
 Once more she refuses to leave her car, camping by the stationary vehicle for 13 days.

 1999 - Suu Kyi's husband Michael is diagnosed with terminal prostate cancer.
 The junta refuses to grant him a visa to visit his wife before he dies but says it will allow Suu Kyi to leave the country to visit him.
-She declines, fearing she will not be allowed back into the country if she leaves.
+She declines, fearing she will not be allowed back if she leaves.
 Her husband dies on 27 March.

 On 21 September she attempts to travel to the northern city of Mandalay by train but is not permitted to board.
 Suu Kyi is placed under house arrest and 92 members of the NLD are detained.

+Talks between Suu Kyi and the junta commence in October.
 The junta is said to be prepared to allow a return to democracy provided there is a transitional power-sharing arrangement between themselves and the NLD.
 They also want guaranteed immunity from prosecution for past human rights abuses, and a commitment from Suu Kyi that she will give up any personal political ambition.

 2002 - Following a secret meeting between Suu Kyi and Than Shwe in January the junta steps up the release of political prisoners and the NLD is allowed to reopen 35 of its branches in Rangoon.